-You know the benefits of business blogging.
-You know it drives traffic to your site, you know it converts traffic into solid leads and you know it gives your business authority.
+You know the benefits of blogging for your B2B business or professional services firms, you know it converts traffic into solid leads and you know it gives your business authority.
 All the best business blogs have five fundamental things in common.
 Focus on these simple strategies and you’ll produce great content that is relevant, timely and adds value to your blog.

 Your title and your first paragraph are the hook that keeps people reading.
 80% of your viewers will be grabbed by your headline, but only 20% will make it past the first paragraph.
 Put yourself in your viewer’s mindset and solve their problems.